mikcox/lasp-vivo-skillview/README.md

 ## Testing Architecture Overview ##
 To simplify and seperate our areas of testing concerns, and also keep us in a strict MVC/REST design, a good way to see our current testing approach is this.
--`unit = model/services` and anything that relates to formatting our model for delivery to the controller -`midway = controller/filters` so that when we call the controller, we can test for achieving the proper scope variables.
+- `unit = model/services` and anything that relates to formatting our model for delivery to the controller
+- `midway = controller/filters` so that when we call the controller, we can test for achieving the proper scope variables.
 We can also test the filters here.
--`e2e = html elements/user input`
+- `e2e = html elements/user input`

 ## Naming Conventions ##
  ---